 Vitamin A is a group of nutrient compounds available from dietary sources including fruits, vegetables, eggs, dairy products, and fish.
-Vitamin A and its analogs such as beta-carotene, alpha-carotene, and cryptoxanthin are used as prescription drugs or dietary supplements to improve vision, skin conditions, immune function, or growth and development in children, or to treat eczema (1), and hepatitis C (2).
+Vitamin A and its analogs such as beta-carotene, alpha-carotene, and cryptoxanthin are used as prescription drugs or dietary supplements to improve vision, skin conditions, immune function, growth and development in children, and to treat eczema (1) and hepatitis C (2).

 In pediatric studies, supplementation appeared to benefit children (8) (9) (10), improve immune response to specific vaccines (11) (12), reduce recurring urinary tract (3) and parasitic infections (4), reduce clinical malaria episodes (5) and improve plasma retinol levels in extremely preterm infants (58).
 However, other trials yielded conflicting data (13) (14) (15) (16) (22), and also do not support maternal (21) or neonatal supplementation (17) (18) (19) (20).

-A few studies have also been done on vitamin A in cancer patients.
-Some found that late-stage breast cancer patients have lower serum vitamin A levels (23), and that diets richer in micronutrients including vitamin A can improve immune functioning and prognosis in head and neck cancer patients (24), and reduce the risk of oral and pharyngeal cancers (25).
+In oncology settings, some studies reported that late-stage breast cancer patients have lower serum vitamin A levels (23), and that diets richer in micronutrients including vitamin A can improve immune functioning and prognosis in head and neck cancer patients (24), and reduce the risk of oral and pharyngeal cancers (25).
 However, supplementation does not protect against non-small cell lung cancer (26) or prolong survival for melanoma patients (27), and may actually elevate the risk of prostate cancer (28) (29).
 Therefore it is best to obtain vitamin A from dietary sources, which can also protect against other chronic diseases.
 For instance, a meta-analysis found that having a diet rich in mixed carotenoids, which can then be converted to vitamin A in the body, benefits cardiometabolic health (51).